-We need a privacy law ... a bill in parliament [SIC] that asserts our right to guard our privacy against the state, corporations and the malevolence of future governments.
+We need a privacy law ... a bill in parliament that asserts our right to guard our privacy against the state, corporations and the malevolence of future governments.
 (Porter 2012)

 The final topic in the articles about CCTV is the rules and regulations that govern CCTV use.
-A number of the articles discussed previously have mentioned the need for new or improved regulations for CCTV, such as Porter (2012), Lewis (2011), and Travis (2010).
+A number of the articles discussed previously have mentioned the need for new or improved regulations about CCTV, such as Porter (2012), Lewis (2011), and Travis (2010).
 There are two articles not yet mentioned that are about this topic, both from the Daily Telegraph.
 The actors in these two articles are journalists (13 statements), politicians (7), advocacy groups (4), and police (2 statements).
-There are 24 definitive statements, and just 1 evaluative and 1 advocative statement.
+There are 24 definitive statements, and just 1 evaluative and 1 advocative.

 The first article is about the introduction of regulations for traffic (ANPR) cameras.
-All but one of the statements is definitive, and the journalist is almost the only actor in the story.
+All but one of the statements is definitive, and the actor is largely the journalist.
 The regulations are designed to increase transparency and help control the data generated by the system: